jtremesay/vger/README.md

 Don't forget to open the TCP port 1965 in your firewall.

 Vger will serve files named `index.gmi` if no explicit filename is given.
+If this file doesn't exist and auto index is enabled, an index file with a link to every file in the directory will be served.